 - Filing of an application for authority to administer the estate, admit the will to probate, if one exists, and notification of probate;

 - Gathering assets and obtaining appraisals as required;

 - Filing an inventory and schedule of assets;

 - Paying creditors;

-- Filing estate and income tax returns and paying taxes, if any (as of January 1, 2013 Ohio no longer has a separate estate tax);
+- Filing estate and income tax returns and paying taxes, if any (as of January 1, 2013 Ohio no longer has an estate tax);

 - Distributing remaining assets to beneficiaries;

 - Filing accounts; and